-The Board of Trustees of the Foundation, its Financial Oversight Committee and its staff members solicit current and deferred gifts from individuals, corporations and foundations to secure the future growth and mission of the Foundation.
+The Board of Directors of the Foundation and its staff members solicit current and deferred gifts from individuals, corporations and foundations to secure the future growth and mission of the Foundation.
 These policies and guidelines govern the acceptance of gifts by the Foundation and provide guidance to prospective donors and their advisors when making gifts to the Foundation.
 The provisions of these policies shall apply to all gifts received by the Foundation for any of its programs or services.